Cellusys launches SMS Verification to eradicate smishing and mobile fraud

 The solution is currently in beta and expected to go live before the end of 2020.
 Live customer demos are available and being demonstrated across the world.

-Cellusys has grown to become a Tier 1 telecom solutions provider, for signalling security, A2P monetisation, roaming, analytics, and IoT.
-Cellusys systems serve over 800 million subscribers worldwide, and make mobile networks more secure, intelligent and profitable.
+Cellusys has grown to become a Tier 1 telecom solutions provider, for signaling security, A2P monetization, roaming, analytics, and IoT.
+Cellusys systems serve over 800 million subscribers worldwide, and make mobile networks more secure, intelligent, and profitable.

 MetaCert is the first company to enable a Zero Trust strategy for web access with browser-based security software for organizations that care about Internet security, and an API service for OEM partners.